jturn08/smarthome/README.md

 ## Visualizing Home Assistant sensor data history in Grafana
 Coming soon.

+## Media server
+Build a home network file server, watch live TV from any app with

+### Setup home file and media server OpenMediaVault on a Raspberry Pi or an old PC
+Coming soon.

-## Cord-cutting with long range attic TV antenna + HDHomeRun network TV tuner
+### Cord-cutting with long range attic TV antenna + HDHomeRun network TV tuner
-[Cord-cutting with long range attic TV antenna + HDHomeRun network TV tuner guide](media-server/attic-tv-antenna.md) explains how to improve TV antenna reception using a long range TV antenna in the attic and enable watching live TV on a tablet or smartphone using a HDHomeRun network TV tuner.
+[Cord-cutting with long range attic TV antenna + HDHomeRun network TV tuner guide](media-server/attic-tv-antenna.md) explains how to cut the cord, stop paying subscription fees to watch live TV, get great local TV reception using a long range TV antenna mounted in the attic, and watch live TV on a tablet or smartphone using a HDHomeRun network TV tuner.